astrobytes-edu/astr596-modeling-universe/course-info/curriculum-guide.md

-# Chapter 1: Understanding Your Learning Journey in ASTR 596: Modeling the Universe
+# Understanding Your Learning Journey in ASTR 596: Modeling the Universe

 ## Course Design and Pedagogical Framework